 Hi and thanks for visiting G0UII on QRZ.com.

-Slowly rebuilt the station but suffered a disappointing setback, in that due to the location of my new QTH within the 'Green Belt' of Yorkshire's countryside, the Local Authority are Draconian and adamantly refuse to allow me to erect any masts and antennas on my property..........Welcome to the "Low Tech, Small Minded Kingdom of Great Britain" where Aerials frighten folk and Bureaucracy Red Tape has gone mad!!..........Consequently I have had to be content with my modest HF9V Multiband Vertical Antenna, although it does seem to work quite well despite the lack of height.
+Slowly rebuilt the station but suffered a disappointing setback, in that due to the location of my new QTH within the 'Green Belt' of Yorkshire's countryside, the Local Authority are positively Draconian with their severe planning restrictions and adamantly refuse to allow the erection of any masts or antennas on my property..........Welcome to the "Low Tech, Small Minded Kingdom of Great Britain" where Aerials frighten folk and Bureaucracy Red Tape has gone mad!!..........Consequently I have had to be content with my modest and covert HF9V Multiband Vertical Antenna, although it does seem to work quite well despite the lack of height.
 I enjoy the challenge of my budget antenna though, especially having owned a 20m tower and HF beam antennas at my previous QTH.

-Fortunately after a while, i came across a solution to sidestep these restrictions.
+Fortunately now, I have come across a solution to sidestep these restrictions.
 By using a CLARK SCAM 12 Military Pump up Mast system supported by its own four legs, it cannot be regarded as fixed or permanent development due to its portable nature, so is not a matter the the Local Authority is able to control under the UK Town and Country Planning Act.
 This has now enabled me to raise a Hexbeam Antenna into the air without Local Authority reprisal..............RESULT!!

 From the age of 16, I worked for 26 years as an underground coal face electrician in several of Yorkshire's Deep Coal Mines until the UK Conservative Government's systematic and deliberate decimation of the industry in 2005, thus leaving deep coal mining in the UK just a history lesson at school!!
 Consequently redundancy forced a change of career and I now work in the railway industry conducting electrical maintenance and repair of Yorkshire's commuter trains at a large motive power depot.